 (‘A Reply (Written for an Overlooker a Certain Time Ago)’, 26 August 1898, 2)

 Poor behaviour by ‘tacklers’, who repair the looms, was a common topic of discussion in the Factory Times.
 Since weavers were paid by the piece, tacklers had considerable power on the factory floor, because the weavers’ income relied on their quick and efficient mechanical repairs.
 Reports of tacklers who abused their position were frequent, including through what we would now call sexual abuse and harassment.
 This castigatory poem participated in this debate by calling on the overlooker to behave with more manly civility and threatening to report him to the master.
-It reflects a moral standard of the poetry and fiction in the Factory Times, which championed workers’ need to join a union in order to resist such bad behaviour by their superiors more effectively.
+It reflects the moral standards of the poetry and fiction in the Factory Times, which championed workers’ need to join a union in order to resist such bad behaviour by their superiors more effectively.

 ‘S. A. R.’ was a set of initials known to Factory Times readers.
 Sarah Ann Robinson of Padiham published at least twenty poems in the paper between 1895 and 1902.
 Verse by Victorian women factory poets usually leans towards the standard themes of women’s poetics favoured by the gatekeepers of culture, such as pastoral, elegy, love-poems, religious verse and verse on domestic themes.
 This is true of the poems by Robinson which appear elsewhere in the Burnley Express, where she published several early poems on such topics as ‘Summer’ (Burnley Express, 7 July 1895, 3) and Christian faith (‘Light on Earth’, Burnley Express, 11 August 1894, 3).
 The Factory Times, however, seems to have given her an opportunity to move away from such topics and to communicate the hardships and injustices of life in the weaving shed, to an understanding audience.
 Over half of her poems focus on first-person accounts of factory life.
 Many use technical language and describe situations specific to the textile industry, such as her several poems on ‘bad warps’: